Jerusalem College of Technology: Nursing program

 JCT's BSN (bachelor's of nursing) program in nursing accounts for 20 percent of all nursing students in Israel.
 The college's Nursing Department was awarded (2018) the Israeli Ministry of Health's National Prize for Excellence, ranking first among 24 departments nationwide in all measured criteria.

 Israel's First Master's Program in Health Informatics

 JCT's Nursing Department is launching Israel's first master's degree program in the growing field of Health Informatics, which focuses on managing and analyzing data to support the best clinical decisions and treatment for patients.
-Health informatics utilizes the study and application of clinical information and computer science to design and deploy effective technologies that support the delivery of health care services and improve information management.
+Health informatics utilizes the study and application of clinical information and computer science to design and deploy effective technologies that support the delivery of healthcare services and improve information management.